-Concurrent with the closing of this offering, the members of our audit committee will be Julie B. Andrews, William J. Link, and Juliet Tammenoms Bakker.
-Ms. Andrews will be the chair of our audit committee and will be our audit committee financial expert, as that term is defined under the SEC rules implementing Section 407 of the Sarbanes-Oxley Act of 2002, and possesses financial sophistication, as defined under the rules of Nasdaq.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, the members of our audit committee will be will be the chair of our audit committee and will be our audit committee financial expert, as that term is defined under the SEC rules implementing Section 407 of the Sarbanes-Oxley Act of 2002, and possesses financial sophistication, as defined under the rules of Nasdaq.
 Our audit committee will oversee our corporate accounting and financial reporting process and assist our board of directors in monitoring our financial systems.
 Our audit committee will also:

-- select and hire the independent registered public accounting firm to audit our financial statements: - · help to ensure the independence and performance of the independent registered public accounting firm; - · approve audit and non-audit services and fees; - review financial statements and discuss with management and the independent registered public accounting firm our annual audited and quarterly financial statements, the results of the independent audit and the quarterly reviews and the reports and certifications regarding internal controls over financial reporting and disclosure controls; - · prepare the audit committee report that the SEC requires to be included in our annual proxy statement; - review reports and communications from the independent registered public accounting firm: - · review the adequacy and effectiveness of our internal controls and disclosure controls and procedure; - · review our policies on risk assessment and risk management;

-- review and monitor conflicts of interest situations, and approve or prohibit any involvement in matters that may involve a conflict of interest or taking of a corporate opportunity; - · review related party transactions; and - establish and oversee procedures for the receipt, retention and treatment of accounting related complaints and the confidential submission by our employees of concerns regarding questionable accounting or auditing matters.
+- select and hire the independent registered public accounting firm to audit our financial statements; - · help to ensure the independence and performance of the independent registered public accounting firm; - · approve audit and non-audit services and fees; - review financial statements and discuss with management and the independent registered public accounting firm our annual audited and quarterly financial statements, the results of the independent audit and the quarterly reviews and the reports and certifications regarding internal controls over financial reporting and disclosure controls; - · prepare the audit committee report that the SEC requires to be included in our annual proxy statement; - review reports and communications from the independent registered public accounting firm; - · review the adequacy and effectiveness of our internal controls and disclosure controls and procedure; - · review our policies on risk assessment and risk management; - review and monitor conflicts of interest situations, and approve or prohibit any involvement in matters that may involve a conflict of interest or taking of a corporate opportunity; - · review related party transactions; and - establish and oversee procedures for the receipt, retention and treatment of accounting related complaints and the confidential submission by our employees of concerns regarding questionable accounting or auditing matters.